stiggg/xi-error-bundle/README.md

 ## Installation

-Works with PHP 5.3.x.
-If you are using Symfony2 services, Symfony requires atleast Monolog 1.3 or greater and compatible Monolog bridge, since that's the first PSR-3 compatible version.
+Requires:

-So add to your composer.json:
+* PHP >=5.3

-> "require": {
+* Symfony >=2.1
->   "monolog/monolog": ">=1.3.0",
+* Monolog >= 1.3

-> }
+Monolog 1.3 or greater and compatible Symfony Monolog bridge is required, since that's the first PSR-3 compatible version.

 ## Exception logging

-Just include XiErrorBundle in your AppKernel.php, and you get automatic exception logging into into %kernel.logs_dir%/exception.%kernel.environment%.log:
+Just include XiErrorBundle in your AppKernel.php, and you get automatic exception logging.
+Logs are created in <kernel.logs_dir>/exception.<kernel.environment>.log.

 ```php
 <?php